 Behaving this way doesn’t make you any less human; it just means that it may be harder for you to maintain a healthy relationship with yourself and others.

 Your girlfriend, husband, mother, brother, or best friend could feel manipulated by you.
-Manipulation appears in every type of relationship, most commonly in romantic ones.
+Manipulation appears in every type of relationship, but occurs most commonly in romantic partnerships.

 Here are some examples of manipulation that you can find in a one-on-one relationship: